osmedeus/documentation/src/premium/cloud-setup.md

 First of all, you will need your token store in `~/osmedeus-base/cloud/provider.yaml` as the format below.

 > Currently, Osmedeus only support Digital Ocean and Linode provider.
-The default cloud config store at `~/osmedeus-base/cloud/provider.yaml`.

 #### Digital Ocean